BarnacleLabs/RAGmatic/examples/firecrawl/README.md

 The interactive CLI will guide you through:

 1. Setting up the database
-2. Crawling a website of your choice
+2. Crawling a website of your choice with firecrawl
-3. Processing and embedding the content
+3. Processing and embedding the content with OpenAI
 4. Searching for information
 5. Asking questions using RAG